Operend/RNA_Seq/README.md

 This script kicks off the Nextflow process on the SGE using the .config file specified in its sole argument.

 ## Accessing Result Files from Operend using FUSE
-Pipeline result files within Operend can be accessed as files on the file system via a FUSE mount using Operend's entityfs package.
-The entityfs package can be run from within a Singularity container or within a Conda environment.
-Note that although the Singularity container also allows for use /on any computer where Singularity is installed, the Environment Modules will not be available from within the container.
+Pipeline result files within Operend can be accessed as files on the file system via a FUSE mount using Operend's [entityfs](https://github.com/Operend/entityfs) package.
+The [entityfs](https://github.com/Operend/entityfs)  package can be run from within a Singularity container or within a Conda environment.
+Note that although the Singularity container also allows for use on any computer where Singularity is installed, [Environment Modules](http://modules.sourceforge.net/) will not be available from within the container.

 1. copy FUSE/entityfs_scc_template.ini to FUSE/entityfs.ini
 2. edit FUSE/entityfs.ini